sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 #### Set up environment variables for the backend API

 Firebase Emulators require a storage rule file to set up Firebase Storage locally.
-To get this file, use the command **"cp storage.rules.example storage.rules".**
+To get this file, use the command `cp storage.rules.example storage.rules`.

 That’s done!
 Now we have our own storage rules for Firebase.

-Let’s also make a copy of the environment file example, using the command **"cp .env.example .env".**
+Let’s also make a copy of the environment file example, using the command `cp .env.example .env`.

 Now, let’s assign values to these variables: